NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Lich) Rejuvenation.md

-When a lich is destroyed, its soul immediately transfers to their _[[Equipment/Lich Soul Cage|Soul Cage]]_.
+When a lich is destroyed, its soul immediately transfers to their _[[Lich Soul Cage|Soul Cage]]_.
 A lich can be permanently destroyed only if their _soul cage_ is found and destroyed.

 *Source: Pathfinder Monster Core*
 *ORC*